Home | Send Feedback

 usage.html

 The first parameter represents a standard URL.
-You could, therefore, send data with query parameters
+You can send data with query parameters

 navigator.sendBeacon('heartbeat?id=123');